 However, the economic adversity of the 1980’s farm depression forced McLaughlin to diversify.
 McLaughlin says his strong faith provided courage to not give up.
 It was then that the company acquired the New Way® line of refuse trucks.
 Today, Scranton has several plants in Iowa and joint ventures in China (New Way® China even built over 280 refuse trucks for the Beijing Olympics).
 Scranton now manufactures not only a complete line of mobile and stationery refuse products, but also fiberglass coaches for the animal health and animal control industries.

 “We built our business based on four P’s: principles, people, product and persistence,” said McLaughlin.
 “I’ve been able to surround myself with a team of dedicated, talented people who know how to get the job done and not give up when faced with adversity.
-Together we’ve built quality products with exceptional value and the strongest dealer team in the industry.
+Together we’ve built quality products with exceptional value and the strongest distributor team in the industry.
 And we’ve done it all while treating people honestly and fairly.”